benbrastmckie/ModelChecker/Docs/Resources.md

 ## Python

-@Miguel: if you know of good python resources that you make use of, please add link them here
+@_M_: if you know of good python resources that you have used, please feel free to link some of them here.

 BitVector module